percona/pmm/doc/source/architecture.rst

   that you can run in VirtualBox or another hypervisor
 * Amazon Machine Image (AMI) that you can run via Amazon Web Services (AWS)

-For more information, see :ref:`run-server`.
+For more information, see :ref:`deploy-pmm.server.installing`.

 *PMM Server* consists of the following tools: